AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 }
 ~~~

-When rendered in an implementation specification each profile is presented different formal views of all the must support elements in a tree format under tabs labeled "Differential Table" and "Snapshot Table".
+When rendered in an implementation publication each profile is presented different formal views of all the must support elements in a tree format under tabs labeled "Differential Table" and "Snapshot Table".

 The elements labeled *Must Support* in the "Differential Table" and "Snapshot Table" view are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
 To see the full set of Must Support elements a reader must use the "Snapshot Table".
 The "Snapshot Table" present the must support elements defined in this profile (shown in the "Differential Table) and the must support elements inherited from a base profile (e.g. [ADHA Record of Immunisation from Australian Immunisation Register](StructureDefinition-dh-immunization-air-1.html) based on [ADHA Core Immunization](StructureDefinition-dh-immunization-core-1.html))